 documenting dissenting opinions.

-Because the GLEPs are maintained as text files in a VCS, their revision
+Because the GLEPs are maintained as text files under CVS control, their

-history is the historical record of the feature proposal [#VCS]_.
-For older
+revision history is the historical record of the feature proposal

 Kinds of GLEPs